 An orbital transfer can be defined as a change in the spacecraft orbital velocity through the application of a velocity increment.
 In practice, that change is achieved with spacecraft thrusters and is called propulsive maneuver.
 However, in theoretical analysis, it is usually assumed that the velocity increment is added instantaneously such that the resulting transfer is called impulsive maneuver.
 In the research developed at INPE, it was considered a bi-impulsive transfer strategy, i.e., a first impulse is applied at a selected point of the natural trajectory around the asteroid system, in order to avoid a non-desired occurrence (as a collision or an escape), and then a second impulse is applied to place the spacecraft back to its initial position.
-Figure 1 illustrates some examples of natural trajectories and bi-impulsive maneuvers for both collision and escape cases.
+Natural trajectories and bi-impulsive maneuvers for both collision and escape cases.
 In addition, grid map plots provided in our research has supported the mission designer to estimate the total propellant mass required to achieve a desired orbital lifetime.

 The results have also shown that low values of fuel consumption can be achieved considering vehicles with small values of area-to-mass ratio and applying the impulsive maneuvers with the solar radiation force coming from specific directions.
 Our research has provided valuable support to the team of conceptual studies of the ASTER Brazilian space mission by increasing the understanding of the triple asteroid system 2001SN263.